-Mark Bowers, (Speaker) ARUP Web: www.arup.com Mark Bowers is a senior engineer in the materials consulting department of the London office and global materials skills manager for the company having previously led the materials business in the Americas.
+Mark Bowers, (Speaker) ARUP 13 Fitzroy Street London UK Mark Bowers is a senior engineer in the materials consulting department of the London office and global materials skills manager for the company having previously led the materials business in the Americas.
 Mark has an expert knowledge of brittle materials and their failures (glass, stone + ceramic) but also looks at innovative technologies and how they can be applied in the built environment.
 Over the last 5 years Mark has been leading Arup's Nano Carbon Initiative, developing potential applications with academia and industry as well as looking at the potential challenges in the industry.
-Along with the nano carbon technologies, Mark has been keenly investigating a novel radiative cooling technology and
+Along with the nano carbon technologies, Mark has been keenly investigating a novel radiative cooling technology and how it can be applied in new applications.

-Dr Elena Polyakova (Speaker) CEO, Graphene 3D Lab Web: www.graphene-supermarket.com/ Dr. Elena Polyakova serves as Co-Chief Executive Officer at Graphene 3D Lab.
+Dr Elena Polyakova (Speaker) Senior Research Fellow, NUS Ronkonkoma, New York CEO, Graphene 3D Lab Dr. Elena Polyakova is currently Senior Research Fellow at the National University of Singapore.
+She also serves as Co-Chief Executive Officer at Graphene 3D Lab.
 Previously Dr. Polyakova had served for two and a half years as the company's Chief Operating Officer.
 She was instrumental in bringing the first graphene filament to market.
 Dr. Polyakova is also the co-founder of Graphene Laboratories, Inc. where she has served as the Chief Executive Officer and President since 2009.
 The company pioneered the commercial graphene production market.
 Dr. Polyakova has grown the company's client base substantially in the past six years.
 Her expertise in 2D materials has been covered by prestigious news publishers such as BBC and Bloomberg.
 Dr. Polyakova has co-authored papers with Nobel and Kavli prize winners, as well as members of the National Academy of Sciences.
 She previously was one of the first graphene researchers in the Flynn Group at Columbia University.
 She received a Ph.D. in Physical Chemistry from the University of Southern California and a Master's degree in Physical Chemistry from Moscow Institute of Physics and Technology.